ddev/ddev/docs/content/users/install/phpstorm.md

 ## Manual Setup

-If you’re not using the DDEV Integration Plugin, you can follow these steps instead:
+If you’re not using the DDEV Integration Plugin, you can follow these steps.

+### Prerequisite

+You need to configure PhpStorm to use DDEV’s private docker-compose executable.

+In PhpStorm, navigate to *Preferences* → *Build, Execution, Deployment* → *Docker* → *Tools*, and set the docker-compose executable to the full path of your `.ddev/bin/docker-compose` file relative to your home directory.

+If you’re using WSL2 and running PhpStorm on the Windows side, PhpStorm can’t use docker-compose from WSL2, so configure Docker Desktop in *Settings* → *General* to “Use Docker Compose V2” and use a recent version of Docker Desktop.

+### Manual Setup Procedure

 1. Start your project by running [`ddev start`](../usage/commands.md#start).
 2. Open the DDEV project.
 In this example, the project name is `drup` and the site is `drup.ddev.site`.